-Council has applied to IPART for a Special Rate Variation, known as a rate rise.
+Council has been approved by IPART for a Special Rate Variation, known as a rate rise.
 This follows on from extensive community engagement undertaken throughout most of 2022 and for the key purpose of financial sustainability.
 Council unanimously resolved to apply for a lower-than-proposed rate increase with a cumulative increase of 31.29%, being a 9.5% increase for three consecutive years (inclusive of the 4.4% rate cap for 2023-2024 and assumed 2.5% rate cap for years 2 and 3).

-Under this scenario, it is assumed Council's SRV application is successful.
-Council would eliminate every year of forecasted shortfalls of the base scenario and break even in the first year of the plan.
+Under this scenario, Council will eliminate every year of forecasted shortfalls of the base scenario and break even in the first year of the plan.
 This forecasted underlying result is supported by an approved special rate variation, further stimulus operating grants being used to fund capital projects and Councils Crown Holiday Parks revenue bouncing back after state-mandated Covid-19 lockdowns.
 All of these income streams come with restrictions, any surplus generated from the Crown Holiday Parks is required to be spent on Crown land, grant funds are required to be spent in accordance with the particular grant guidelines and the SRV funds can only be used as outlined in Council's application.